Peterborough Phantom ’s rider Marriott takes national BMX title at British Championships

-Peterborough’s Jess Marriott has been crowned the Female 12 winner during the British Championships.
+Peterborough’s Jess Marriott has been crowned the Female 12 winner during the British BMX Championships.

 Joseph Carey came fifth and Owen Putland sixth in the Male 16 on Sunday